1,000+ Opportunities

 The Recreational Trails Program is funded by the U.S. Department of Transportation's Federal Highway Administration and administered by the Department for Local Government.
 Funding can be used for the acquisition of property and the development and/or maintenance of recreational trails, trailheads, and trailside facilities in the state of Kentucky.
 Sandy Lee Watkins Park Trail, Henderson, KY

-Based on current listing details, eligibility includes: State agencies, local governments, and other eligible organizations (Kentucky specific application process).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State agencies, local governments, and other eligible organizations (Kentucky specific application process).
+Confirm the full requirements in the official notice before applying.